gregoryrbrown/BabySitterKata/README.md

 Assumption: going to implement the business logic for this.
 The product won't be an executable, but that might be produced as a side effect of testing it.

+Assumption: this will do the calculation for one night at a time.
+If there's an executable, that might allow for calculating multiple nights before ending.

 Assumption: it is ok to throw an exception on the occurrence of entering an invalid time

 Assumption: Something has to be done with fractional hours.
 Assuming it will just ignore the fractional part for now.
 Thus, if the start time is "5:16PM" and the end time is "11:10PM", that is only considered 5 hours.